-In most Echelle spectrograph designs there are no moving parts that gives a robust design which lends itself to incorporation into portable systems and systems needed in 'hostile' environments.
+In most Echelle spectrograph designs there are no moving parts, which results in a robust design lending itself to incorporation into portable systems and systems needed in 'hostile' environments.
 The sytems can be configured to provide convenient calibration and fast analysis making them suitable for 'in-the-field' types of application.

 Fig.1 Optical layout of the Mechelle 5000 echelle spectrograph

 Andor has introduced a patented design which introduces two correction lenses which correct for these aberrations.